 The session starts with a brief introduction to databases and also highlights the notable differences between RDBMS (Relational Database Management System) and NoSQL (a distributed database) as well as prominent samples of these aforementioned databases.
-Interestingly, we will also get to know more about different database access for Delphi including the native ones such as FireDAC, dbExpress, ADO, and InterBase Express.
+Interestingly, we will also get to know more about different database access for Delphi and windows apps studio including the native ones such as FireDAC, dbExpress, ADO, and InterBase Express.
 The panel will also discuss third-party Delphi database access such as UniDAC, TMS RemoteDB, and many more.

 What is ORM and how can we use ORM in Delphi?